Best Family Streaming Plan 2026

 Best Platforms by Age Group

-The optimal streaming stack changes dramatically with your children's ages:
+The best streaming stack depends a lot on your children's ages:

 Ages 6-9: Disney+ dominates with the Pixar library and Miraculous: Tales of Ladybug & Cat Noir (now the most in-demand kids IP globally, surpassing SpongeBob).
 Netflix adds value with family-friendly originals.